Engi-Mary/wine-quality-analysis/README.md

 This project explores what makes a red wine “high quality” based on its chemical properties.
 The analysis was created for a food retail company in Germany interested in improving its product selection.

-All work is contained in a single exploratory notebook and a short slide deck.
+The entire work is contained in a single exploratory notebook, supported by visualizations.

+## ⭐ Project Overview

+How do experts decide that one wine is “good” and another is “just okay”?
+Instead of relying on taste alone, this project uses data to understand which factors influence wine quality.

+The dataset contains nearly 1,600 red wines, each described by chemical features such as acidity, sulphates, and alcohol content.
+The goal was to identify what separates high-quality wines from the rest.

+This project demonstrates a complete data science workflow:

+Data understanding

+Exploratory Data Analysis (EDA)

+Correlation analysis

+Feature selection

+Modeling with a Random Forest classifier

+Evaluation and interpretation

 ## 🔍 Key Insights